 This world lauds warmakers, but God says that peacemakers are blessed.
-John Ritenbaugh explains the beatitude in Matthew 5:9.
+The first step in becoming a peacemaker is to be reconciled to God.

-We live in a world that has little or no idea what true peace is or how it is achieved.
-John Ritenbaugh shows how we can produce godly peace even in the midst of turmoil and why it is such an important virtue.
+The world has little or no idea what true peace is or how it is achieved.
+Yet we can produce godly peace even in the midst of turmoil—and we must.

 It is difficult to find pockets or places of peace on earth today.
 The world longs for tranquility, freedom from mental anxiety, and cessation from strife.

 Mike Ford, focusing on the work of John the Baptist introducing his cousin Jesus, identifying the Lamb of God who takes away the sins of the world, points out Christ's proclivity to sacrifice Himself and restrain Himself as our Savior.
 We need to emulate t. . .

 Self-righteous people tend to trust in their own heart, be wise in their own eyes, justify themselves, despise or disregard others, and judge or condemn others.

 God has gifted all His called-out ones, expecting them to use those gifts with the pillars of godly wisdom for the edification of the Body of Christ.

 Richard Ritenbaugh, reflecting on the widespread belief in many pagan cultures that local tribal deities claim territoriality over their adherents' land, maintains that God had to disabuse Israel from believing such nonsense, using scattering and exile to . . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.